kamshory/MusicProductionManager/README.md

 ## Karaoke

 Karaoke is a feature that vocalists can use while practicing.
 Features can be accessed in both desktop and mobile mode using smartphones and tablets.

-## Sheet Music

-**Music Production Manager** supports scores that can be printed on paper.
-This score is needed by vocalists, musicians and even arrangers to understand the song written by the composer correctly.
-Just listening to the draft music made by the composer may cause errors in understanding both pitch, beat and tempo.
-The sheet music is the main reference that must be adhered to by all parties.

-Apart from sheet music, the Music Production Manager also provides plain lyrics for vocalists to understand the meaning of the song so that it can evoke emotions when singing it.
-These lyrics can be printed on a separate sheet but are still in the same PDF file as the sheet music.

 ## Recording Teleprompter